Cyclone Pam: Vanuatu

 According to UNICEF, at least 132,000 people have been impacted by Tropical Cyclone Pam, of whom 54,000 are children.
 Communication across the country was crippled, with only one cellular tower in Port Vila remaining operational.
 The power grid was devastated as well and officials estimated repairs could take weeks.
 Four days after the storm, nearly 60 of the nation's inhabited islands remained cut-off from the outside world.
 UNICEF has estimated that up to 90 percent of the buildings in Vanuatu have been affected by Tropical Cyclone Pam.
 Hospitals, schools and water supply are either compromised or destroyed.
 Journalist Michael McLennan in Port Vila likened the effects of Pam to a bomb: "It's like a bomb has gone through...It's really quite apocalyptic."
 Sune Gudnitz, head of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), stated that Pam was indeed a worst-case scenario for Vanuatu.

 Catastrophic damage occurred on the islands of Erromango and Tanna.
 Communication with the islands was completely severed during the storm, and first contact with residents did not take place until two days after Pam's passage.
 A pilot who flew to the islands reported that all infrastructure had been crippled, with every structure severely damaged or destroyed.
 Concrete buildings held up during the storm, but lost their roofs.
 Locals reported two fatalities on Tanna, though this was unconfirmed by officials.
 Additionally, there was no drinkable water left on the island.
 Approximately 95 percent of the homes on Tongoa were reportedly destroyed.
-Total damage in Vanuatu reached VT63.2 billion (US$600 million).
+Total damage in Vanuatu reached VT48.6 billion (US$449 million).

 North of Efate, the small island of Mataso was largely destroyed with only two homes left standing after the storm.
-Residents sought refuge in caves to ride out the storm; two people lost their lives there.
+Residents sought refuge in caves to ride out the storm; two people died there.